13saints/stunning-engine/y25/For The Record.md

 * If using 'he' is sexist, so is using 'she.'
 If using 'he or she' makes someone say someone hasn't been counted, I say he has been counted twice.
 To those who advocate the expression 'women and men' I ask if they ever had a problem with 'ladies and gentlemen.'
 And while on this matter, I also ask if describing earth, nature, or countries as feminine is sexist too.
 * Language reformers do not seek equality, they seek power.
 They lost me when they politicized pronouns.
 I don't use 'she' to mean 'he or she'.
 I don't subscribe to the nonsense of keeping track of how many 'he's and 'she's I've used.
 I don't use 'they' in a singular form.

+## 6. Deadnaming

+* Here's a [top-notch contender for Oppression Olympics](/source%20files/How%20to%20Discuss%20a%20Person's%20Transition%20in%20a%20Respectful%20Way.html).
+Fake professor of fake studies&mdash;we are but normal people; spare us!

 ---

 *Created on 2020-Dec-13.
 Last updated on 2020-Dec-14.*